 The odds of surviving a coma are notoriously hard to predict, with brain injury being the most complex affliction for the most complicated organ in the body, yet cognitive training helped Lewis become a functional TBI survivor.

-Cognitive training is not new concept, but one that emerged in the 1940’s to treat the brain-injured soldiers as they prepared to return home.
+Cognitive training is not a new concept, but one that emerged in the 1940s to treat the brain-injured soldiers as they prepared to return home.
 The cognitive assessment and training market is predicted to be worth $18.01 billion globally by 2027, and much of that growth comes from brain training for every demographic.
 Its functionality is proven with the older population as well as children, and the market has exploded with phone apps, online platforms, and brain train groups.
-While these companies often make generous assertions on what their products do for the brain, scientists are ambivalent about the some of the claims the companies make.
+While these companies often make generous assertions about what their products do for the brain, scientists are ambivalent about some of the claims the companies make.
 Only some of the research demonstrates brain training works in non- TBI people.

-A study published in 2010 monitored eleven-hundred adults that performed exercises designed to improve attention, reasoning, memory, and visual-spatial skills, and it concluded that they improved accomplishing the tasks themselves but those skills sometimes did not transfer to life improvements.
+A study published in 2010 monitored eleven-hundred adults that performed exercises designed to improve attention, reasoning, memory, and visual-spatial skills, and it concluded that they improved in accomplishing the tasks themselves, but those skills sometimes did not transfer to life improvements.
 Some scientists believe intensive brain exercises can exhaust people and be counterproductive instead of beneficial.

 Part of Lewis’s injury was a “catastrophic brain insult," where a stroke obliterated a third of his right hemisphere and induced a brainstem contusion with severe internal bleeding.
 Neuroscientists used to assume each part of the brain had a set, inflexible role, and if certain areas were injured there was nothing to be done, other than live your life with the deficits.
 With the science of neuroplasticity, or changing the way the brain functions, they have realized that the brain is more pliable than previously thought.
 With the right cognitive training, it is possible to alter other areas of the brain, so they are assigned the tasks of the damaged areas.